cvillela/amplemarket_challenge/README.md

 ```
 We recommend using GPU-ready hardware for inference.

-Testing
+### Testing
 The repository also includes a script for testing POST requests to the Flask app at `http://localhost:5000/predict`.
-The script takes dataframe rows at random and outputs the actual value for the company categories and the predicted values.
+The script takes dataset rows at random and outputs the actual value for the company categories and the predicted values.